 Some newer detectors have software to combat these false alarms.
 A few also have GPS, which enables a user to lock out door-opener radar.
 Learn more.

-The downside is that many are pricier than the Escort X80, giving shoppers two options: hold the line on price—and expect to be bombarded with incessant false alarms—or aim higher for a model with more civilized behavior.
+The downside is that many are pricier than the Escort X80, giving shoppers two options: hold the line on price—and endure incessant false alarms—or aim higher for a more sophisticated model with greater resistance to false alerts.

 There were no complaints about the X80's performance.
 At our Hill/Curve test site it trailed the front-running Max 360 by 25 percent on K band, but on the all-important Ka band, we were surprised when the X80 had similar range.